• Skip to primary navigation

 • Spoon the hot chutney into the hot sterilised jars and fill to just below the tops.
 Pack the chutney tightly and make sure there are no air pockets.
 Pierce any air pockets with a clean knife.
 Tightly screw on the lids whilst still hot.

-• Store in a dark, dry place such as in a box or at the back of a cupboard for 8 weeks to mature before using.
+• Store in a dark, dry place such as in a box or at the back of a cupboard for a minimum of 8 weeks to mature before using.

 Nutrition